hadenodom/porte/README.md

 The HTML in index.php is minimal, and is meant for you to build your site around.

 Have fun, and happy hacking!

+## TODO:
+* Distro packaging
+* Change from CSV to using SQL or a non-SQL relational database system
+* Create simple client to push changes to one's portfolio